BOJ stands pat, keeps upbeat view despite Japan slowdown

-TOKYO The Bank of Japan stuck to its existing monetary stimulus on Tuesday, confident that it did not need further support measures to beat chronic deflation - even as a sales tax hike clouds the economic outlook.
+TOKYO The Bank of Japan stuck to its existing monetary stimulus on Tuesday, confident that it did not need further support measures to beat chronic deflation even as a sales tax hike clouds the outlook for the world's third-largest economy.

-The central bank maintained its upbeat view on the economy, affirming its conviction that Japan is on track to meet its 2 percent inflation target by around April next year, signalling that no further easing was on its near-term horizon.
+The central bank maintained its upbeat view on the economic outlook and affirmed its conviction that Japan is on track to meet its 2 percent inflation target by around April next year, signalling that no further easing was on its near-term horizon.

-"A positive-cycle mechanism continues to operate in the Japanese economy, supported by firm domestic demand," BOJ Governor Haruhiko Kuroda told a news conference after the central bank's unanimous decision, which was widely expected.
+But it did take note of its own "tankan" survey last week that showed companies see a worse impact on consumers from the April 1 sales tax hike than from the previous increase in 1997.

-Kuroda's sustained upbeat stance and the unanimity of his board's decision bolster the view that the BOJ will not waver in the face of recent soft data - despite market expectations that the bank may have to ease further in coming months.
+"Japan's economy continues to recover moderately as a trend, albeit with some fluctuations caused by the tax hike," the BOJ said in a statement announcing the policy decision.

 "The BOJ's message will remain the same, which is that things are on track and there's no need now for more stimulus," said Izuru Kato, chief economist at Totan Research in Tokyo.